Get a free, no obligation personal loan quote with rates as low as 9.99%

 Who Can Check Your Credit In Canada?

-The two credit bureaus in Canada (Equifax and TransUnion), create a file for every Canadian who has or is currently using credit products that are reported to that specific bureau.
-Keep in mind that not all lenders or creditors report to both bureaus, so your Equifax credit score may be different than your TransUnion credit score.
+The two credit bureaus in Canada, create a file for every Canadian who has or is currently using credit products that are reported to that specific bureau.
+Keep in mind that not all lenders or creditors report to both bureaus, so your Equifax credit score may be different from your TransUnion credit score.

 The following people or organizations are legally allowed to check your credit (with your permission):

-Most lenders will pull your credit before they approve you for a loan.
+Most lenders will pull your credit before they approve your loan application.
 But, keep in mind that there are a variety of alternative lenders who do not check credit as a part of their approval process.
-So, if you feel as though your credit is going to impede your ability to get approved for the loan you want, consider doing some research on no credit check lenders.
+So, if your credit may impede your ability to get approved for a loan, consider doing some research on ‘no credit check’ lenders.

-When you apply for any type of loan or credit product with a bank (mortgages, second mortgages, lines of credit, personal loans, and business loans, etc.), they usually will always check your credit.
-Banks use a variety of methods to assess your creditworthiness, but often your credit report and scores are given a lot of weight during the approval process.
+When you apply for a loan or credit product with a bank (like mortgages, second mortgages, lines of credit, personal loans, and business loans), they’ll usually check your credit.
+Banks use a variety of methods to assess your creditworthiness, but often your credit report and score are given a lot of weight during the approval process.

-Whether you’re moving out on your own for the first time or simply looking for a change in location, your new landlord may require a credit check as part of the application process.
-Your landlord will be looking for a healthy credit history that paints a picture of a financially responsible individual who always makes their payments on time and does not have a serious debt problem.
+A new landlord may require a credit check as part of the application process.
+They’ll be looking for a healthy credit history that paints the picture of a financially responsible individual who always makes their payments on time and doesn’t have a serious debt problem.

-Something that many Canadian consumers do not know is that a potential employer may want to check your credit before they give you a job.
+Something that many Canadian consumers may not know is that prospective employers may want to check your credit before they give you a job.
 While this isn’t common practice at all companies, depending on the job you’re interested in, a healthy credit history could be an asset that solidifies you as the best candidate.

 Who Can’t Check Your Credit?